 - Chicken nutrition: what you should know

-Potatoes vs. sweet potatoes
+Potatoes vs. Sweet Potatoes

-Before we explain further the answer to this commonly asked question, let’s first distinguish potatoes from sweet potatoes.
+Before we explain further the answer to this commonly asked question, let’s first distinguish regular potatoes from sweet potatoes.

 Sweet potatoes do not possess toxic substances found in the green areas of white potatoes.
 As part of the morning glory family, the entire sweet potato plant is safe for human consumption and for chickens too.

 Aside from their species, potatoes and sweet potatoes also differ in appearance and nutrition, among others.